pbmartins/AlgC/README.md

 # Algoritmos e Complexidade
-My solutions to AlgC of UA's Computer and Telematics Engeneering course.
+My solutions to AlgC of UA's Computer and Telematics Engineering course.